beccaa9116/Merch-Sales-Analysis/README.md

 Next up, we get curious.
 The code looks into:
 - Total sales across different months 📆
 - Best-selling products 🥇
-- Which cities love our merch the most 🏙️
+- Which cities love our merch the most 🏙
-- Time of day people are shopping ⏰

 ### 🧠 3.
 Insights Galore
 We generate questions like: